GoogleCloudPlatform/compute-image-tools/docs/image-import.md

 **NOTE:** before attempting a virtual disk import, take a look at the [known compatibility issues](#compatibility-and-known-limitations) and our [compatibility precheck tool](#compatibility-precheck-tool) below.

-It is recommended that you run Daisy in a GCE VM instance that is configured with required API scopes and workflow files pre installed.
+It is recommended that you run Daisy in a GCE VM instance that is configured with required API scopes and workflow files pre-installed.
 Executing the following command will create a new VM instance and install required files.

 ```
 gcloud compute instances create daisy-control --image-project debian-cloud --image-family debian-9 --scopes=compute-rw,storage-full --metadata startup-script-url=gs://compute-image-tools/daisy_import_alpha.sh